Serious about security

 - Describe the versions of all relevant components of the attack (eg browser, OS, mobile app version).

 - Describe a concrete attack scenario.
 How will the problem impact Square or Square buyers/sellers?
 Put the problem into context.

 We welcome you to report problems under squareup.com or square.com.
-Our Android and iOS mobile applications (Cash, Order, and Register) are also in scope.
+Our Android and iOS mobile applications for Square Cash and Square Register are also in scope.
 We are particularly interested in problems with Square’s payment flows.
 Confirmed vulnerabilities that directly affect our payments flows will receive a $500 minimum reward.